AlaSQL/alasql/README.md

 #### Vue

 For some frameworks (lige Vue) alasql cant access XLSX by it self.
-We recommend handeling it by including AlaSQL the following way:
+We recommend handling it by including AlaSQL the following way:

 ```import alasql from 'alasql';
 import XLSX from 'xlsx';